cometbft/cometbft/spec/abci/abci++_app_requirements.md

 * Requirement 2 [`PrepareProposal`, tx-size]: When *p*'s Application calls `ResponsePrepareProposal`, the total size in bytes of the transactions returned does not exceed `RequestPrepareProposal.max_tx_bytes`.

-Busy blockchains might seek to maximize the amount of transactions included in each block.
-Under those conditions, the Application might configure CometBFT to increase the transactions passed to the application via `RequestPrepareProposal.txs` beyond the `RequestPrepareProposal.max_tx_bytes` limit.
-Currently, the application can do so by setting `ConsensusParams.Block.MaxBytes` to -1.
-This instructs CometBFT to provide *all* transactions in the mempool when calling `RequestPrepareProposal`, whose aggregated size may exceed `RequestPrepareProposal.max_tx_bytes`.
+Busy blockchains might seek to gain full visibility into transactions in CometBFT's mempool, rather than having visibility only on *a* subset of those transactions that fit in a block.
+The application can do so by setting `ConsensusParams.Block.MaxBytes` to -1.
+This instructs CometBFT (a) to enforce the maximum possible value for `MaxBytes` (100 MB) at CometBFT level, and (b) to provide *all* transactions in the mempool when calling `RequestPrepareProposal`.
+Under these settings, the aggregated size of all transactions may exceed `RequestPrepareProposal.max_tx_bytes`.
-Thus, Requirement 2 ensures that the size in bytes of the transaction list returned by the application will never cause the resulting block to go beyond its byte size limit.
+Hence, Requirement 2 ensures that the size in bytes of the transaction list returned by the application will never cause the resulting block to go beyond its byte size limit.

 * Requirement 3 [`PrepareProposal`, `ProcessProposal`, coherence]: For any two correct processes *p* and *q*, if *q*'s CometBFT calls `RequestProcessProposal` on *u<sub>p</sub>*,